Following prioritisation by the multidisciplinary Bedford Borough Alcohol Steering Group, the following actions were agreed as priorities:

 Children and Young People’s Drug and Alcohol Health Needs Assessment 2013

 Public Health completed a Health Needs Assessment in 2013 for children and young people’s drug and alcohol services.
 As part of this process two consultation workshops were held for local stakeholders.
 The workshops were attended by representatives from a range of local statutory and voluntary agencies.
-A brief questionnaire was circulated to professionals who were not able to attend and responses were received from a number of services including MIND, the SEPT School Nursing team and the Education and Inclusion Support Team.
+A brief questionnaire was circulated to professionals who were not able to attend.
+Responses were received from a number of services including MIND, the SEPT School Nursing team and the Education and Inclusion Support Team.

-The focus of the discussions and questionnaires essentially related to the substance misuse needs of young people i.e. what is working well in respect to alcohol and drug treatment and what improvements could be made in the future commissioning of services / support.
+The workshops and questionnaires focused on what is working well in alcohol and drug treatment and what improvements could be made in the commissioning of services / support.

 - Raise the profile of local provider and ensure stakeholders are aware that the service also supports young people misusing alcohol.